eibre/FEMRebarToRevit/README.md

 ## User guide
 * Export a structure from Revit to a struXML-file (using the add-in from StruSoft).
+* Save the Revit file to save the FEM-Design guid in the Revit element.
 * Open the struXML-file in FEM Design, analyze and add rebars.
-* Save the structure as struXML
+* Save the FEM-Design model as struXML
 * Start FEMRebarToRevit and select the struXML file.
+(Add-ins > External Tools)
 * The rebars are now created in Revit!

-## Known limitations
-* Rebar cover is not copied correctly